-First, you’ll see my ongoing efforts to school myself in Chinese history, culture and politics.
+Under the category of research, you’ll see my ongoing efforts to school myself in Chinese history, culture and politics.
 This is the research I need to do in order to create an authentic backdrop for my historical novels, The Shanghai Quartet.
 You’ll find some of that research reviewed here, though not all of it.
 If you’re particularly interested in 1930s Shanghai, the setting for The Dancing Girl and the Turtle, you can have a look at A Reading List.
 Or, if you’d like a bigger picture on Shanghai history, try this.

 Listed alphabetically by author surname and category.
 For lyric essays, see also Poetry & Plays.

 La Migra: The Line Becomes a River by Francisco Cantú

 Persimmons: Autumn Light: Season of Fire and Farewells by Pico Iyer

 The Talented Tenth: Negroland: A Memoir by Margo Jefferson

 Mini-review: The Part That Burns by Jeannine Ouellette

 Mini-review: The Bright Hour: A Memoir of Living and Dying by Nina Riggs

 Head for the Hills: Educated by Tara Westover

 When the fat lady sings: The Chronology of Water by Lidia Yuknavitch